For Sama (review) – strength and humanity in the face of terror and destruction

 READ MORE: FLEE

-For Sama is documentary filmmaking at its most potent as it asks us all to play witness to the horror of the Syrian war and wake up from our 24-hour news coma.
+For Sama is documentary filmmaking at its most potent.
+It asks us all to witness the horror of the Syrian war and wake up from our 24-hour news coma.
 It is a journey into the fragility of peace, freedom, hope, and the selfless struggle to protect everything we hold dear.

 Director: Waad al-Kateab, Edward Watts